BASE44DEVS

 Platform-only focus

 We do not ship Bubble.
 We do not ship Webflow.
 We do not ship Salesforce.
-Every engineering hour goes into base44 — which means every documented platform behaviour, every edge case in the AI agent, every change after a Wix-era platform update is in our internal playbook before it hits your workspace.
+Every engineering hour goes into base44 — every documented platform behaviour, every edge case in the AI agent, every change after a platform update is in our internal playbook before it hits your workspace.

 • 02

-No account-manager layer
+No account-manager relay layer

 • 03